 Women in Early Swiss Industry

 Chapter 6 explores women’s work in early Swiss industry and related poverty due to labor exploitation.
 Swiss industry started in textile cottage industry where for example fabrics and watches were produced.
 When machines were developed to satisfy the demands of textiles, the production was centralized in factories.
-Men, women, and children worked for a low pay and for long hours, six days in a week, in a variety of early industries generating wealth for the owners.
+Men, women, and children worked for a low pay and for long hours, six days a week, in a variety of early industries generating wealth for the owners.
 Women’s organizations initiated labor laws to alleviate poverty and working conditions of women and mothers.
 Textiles were the largest amount of goods produced and exported in Switzerland until the early 20th century when more money could be earned by building machines.
 The female workforce shifted to the service sectors.
 In 1928 and 1958, the Swiss women’s organizations organized large scale exhibitions on women’s work, the SAFFA exhibitions.

 Women Serving in the Swiss Military – “The Women’s Auxiliary Service”

 Women were never required to serve as soldiers in the long history of Switzerland, but a number of women accompanied the troops as subsistence providers or as prostitutes, and women cared for the wounded after battles.
 A federal army only began to be developed after Switzerland was invaded by the French in 1798, when women helped to defend the villages and towns with all their might.
-At the Congress of Vienna, Switzerland was recognized as a neutral country.
+At the Congress of Vienna, Switzerland was recognized as a neutral country in 1815.
 The nation’s goal was to protect this status by building a federal state in 1848 and concomitantly by structuring a defensive army.
 In the 19th century, women’s organizations began to demand social and political rights.
 When WWI broke out, the women suggested a female military unit, but women could only serve as nurses in collaboration with the Swiss Red Cross.
 With no compensation for soldiers’ military services during WWI, women had to concentrate on the home front and contribute to the survival of the soldiers’ families, while they also supplied the soldiers through sewing, knitting, washing, and feeding them in over 1000 women-run facilities.
 At the beginning of WWII, women immediately negotiated with high military authorities to establish a women’s unit.
 In 1940, realizing that women’s services and expertise were needed, General Guisan hastily called for an Auxiliary Women’s Service unit.
 This was the inception of recognized women soldiers, which opened the door to equal military service as for men in 2005, with the exception of conscription to this date.

 The Politics of Women Leading to Women in Politics